 #2 – Personalized Recommendations

 Personalization matters, especially when you’re trying to build a relationship with a customer who undoubtedly receives many marketing emails on a regular basis.
-More than 90% of US consumers say they receive marketing messages they consider irrelevant, and 44% say they’d consider switching to a different brand that offered greater personalization.
+More than 90% of US consumers say they receive marketing messages they consider irrelevant, and 44% say they’d consider switching to a different brand that offers greater personalization.
 To make your emails stand out, tailor the content to exactly what the customer is interested in.

 New customers may prove more difficult, however, you may be able to use on-site activity to tailor recommendations based on their browsing habits on your store.
 Browse abandonment emails tailored with recommendations can spark the customer’s interest and bring them back to redeem their gift card.